West Nile Virus

 Notice of Pesticide Use for Mosquito Control

-Between June 23 and September 30, 2017 the City is conducting a larviciding program under the authority of the Local Medical Officer of Health to control larval mosquitoes in order to prevent their development into vectors of West Nile Virus.
-The pellet formulation of Altosid Methoprene Pellets Mosquito Growth Regulator PCPA# 21809 or the pouch formulation of Vectolex WSP Biological Larvicide PCPA# 28009 will be placed into municipally owned catch basins of storm drains within the boundaries of the City of Barrie.
+Between June 18 and October 31, 2018 the City is conducting a larviciding program under the authority of the Local Medical Officer of Health to control larval mosquitoes in order to prevent their development into vectors of West Nile Virus.
+The pellet formulation of Altosid Methoprene Pellets Mosquito Growth Regulator PCP# 21809 or the pouch formulation of Vectolex WSP Biological Larvicide PCP# 28009 will be placed into municipally owned catch basins of storm drains within the boundaries of the City of Barrie.

 All larvicide will be applied by applicators, licensed by the Ministry of the Environment, or their supervised technicians.
 Municipally owned catch basins on private property will be treated upon request of the home owner.
 A consent form must be signed by the home owner prior to treatment.
 For details on the locations and dates of treatment please call 705-739-4219.